devblac/devblac.github.io/content/post/building-a-gym-tracker-with-spec-coding.md

 ---

 **TL;DR:**
 I built **LiftFire**, a gym tracker for my nephew and me.
-What started as a way to make boring workouts fun turned into my first real test of **spec coding** — a new approach where documents guide the build instead of just code.
+It started as a way to make boring workouts less painful — and turned into my first real test of **spec coding**, a workflow where documents steer the build instead of just raw code.

-The surprising part?
-This workflow feels like the future: fewer people needed for the mechanics, but humans still central to giving projects meaning.
-Commitment is the hard part — coding just makes it easier.
+The surprise?
+It felt like the future: less busywork, more meaning.
+Coding gets easier — but commitment, whether in the gym or in software, is still the real challenge.

 ---

 I find weightlifting so boring I’d rather debug legacy PHP.
 But when my nephew said yes to going with me, I built an app to make sure neither of us quit.